brettku/allaboutolivia/content/post/royal_show.md

 title = "Royal Show"

 +++
-Nanny and Poppy took me and my sister to the Royal Show.
+Nanny and Poppy took me to the Royal Show.

 My favourite showbag was the Zelf bag.
 I loved the different flavoured milk - my favourite was choc mint.
 We had to spin the wheel and my sister and I won yoghurt and I won a cow backpack.